VSparl/summary-site/docs/index.md

 ## Latest summaries

+Currently working on the [economics summary](wr/1/summary.md) for the test on monday

 <!--prettier-ignore-->
 !!! warning
     Currently, this site is still under development, which is why links and appearance might change, causing links to break.